 Open ocean views on Indian Point, Georgetown

 Spacious 3 bedrooms each with bureaus/desks and full closets are great for extended stays or lots of gear.
 Two bedrooms have double beds.
-One bedroom has a double bed and a twin.
+One bedroom has a double bed and a junior twin.
 Nice bathroom with shower.
-Children of all ages are welcome -- we have a pack-and-play, high chair/booster seats, games for every age and plenty of beach toys.
+Children of all ages are welcome -- we have pack-and-plays, high chair/booster seats, games for every age and plenty of beach toys.
 Well-behaved pets are also welcome -- please discuss responsibilities with manager (just the usual: bring own pet blanket, pick up after pet waste, leashes required off property on association beaches/lands, beware of ticks, etc.).

 Kitchen features microwave, full stove/oven, toaster oven, refrigerator, coffeemaker, a dishwasher, and clothes washer/dryer.
 Propane grill and lobster pot available.
 Linens/towels included.
 Basic highspeed/broadband internet service (DSL) and local telephone service included.
 Check in is 4pm Sunday, and check-out is 10am the next Sunday.

-ABOUT FUTURE SUMMERS -- If you are interested in a week in a future year, please let us know.
-The Availability Calendar here shows future years as blocked because we haven't finalized beyond the current year's availability.
-Nevertheless, feel free to contact us about desired dates anyway -- if we know we can accommodate you, and if you book, we will pre-block the dates when we release the schedule in mid-November.
+If you are interested in a week in a future year, please let us know.
+The Availability Calendar here shows future years as blocked because we haven't finalized family and regular-renter schedules for those years.
+Nevertheless, feel free to contact us about desired dates anyway -- if we know we can accommodate you, and if you book, we will continue to pre-block your dates.

 Visitors can register for a $20 7-day clamming license with the town, and enjoy complete access to a sizeable sandy clamflat/beach area (Sagadahoc Bay).